Onyinyerowland/mini_social_media_feed/README.md

 **Interactive Documentation**
 Navigate to http://127.0.0.1:8000/docs in your web browser to view the Swagger UI, which provides a clean interface to test all the API endpoints.

+**Database**
+This application is powered by a PostgreSQL database, linked to the FastAPI application using the SQLAlchemy ORM.
+This setup allows for robust and secure data management.

+Note: For local development, the database connection string is configured using an environment variable for security.
+Please refer to the .env.example file for the required variables.